simoninireland/sensor-placement/README.rst

    make datasets

-This will take a *long* time: how long depends on the speed of your broadband connection, but the download is over 1.2GB in size, so it's best to get at least a coffee, and probably dinner, while you wait.
+This downloads about 200MB of data from various sources, so depending on your internet connection you may want to get at least a coffee, and possibly dinner, while you wait.
 You need only perform this step once, of course.

 You can then access the notebooks by running: